beispielsweise/OMSI-RouteAdvisor/README.md

 - Finally, tick the Inject checkbox to start tracking your bus.
 IMPORTANT: It is advised to load into the map fully first!
 - When you enter the Bus line you want to drive in-game, the red arrow will help you check the direction you need to drive in, if the next stop is off screen.
 The next bus stop will change its color to red

+## WARNING
+Maps, that are not allowing for Roadmap to be generated (Insufficient RAM error) ARE NOT SUPPORTED.
+Here's a list of maps, which currently don't work.
+- GLADBECK.
+If you try to load it, BEWARE that the map will take up 3.6 GB of your RAM.
+Do this at your own risk.
+- ...
+You can try running any map without whole.roadmap generated.
+The navigator will try to get pieces of map and put them together.
+It should work, if they were generated correctly, however do this at your own risk.
+In this case, I assume it should work, as I have tested it.
+But beware of high RAM usage.

 ## Technologies Used
 - C# WPF